X Sporting Club

-The X Sporting Club, officially founded as Football Club X, was a football team based in Barcelona, Spain, which existed during the years 1902 and 1908.
+The X Sporting Club, officially founded as Football Club X, was a football team based in Barcelona, Catalonia, Spain, which existed during the years 1902 and 1908.
 They won the Catalan championship three times in a row between 1905 and 1908.
 X Sporting Club is best remembered for its role in the founding of RCD Espanyol in 1909.

 History

 Established in March 1902 under the name of Football Club X, and in 1903 it occupied the football field of the newly defunct Irish FC at the Nuevo Velódromo de Barcelona in Carrer Aragó.

 As one of the oldest clubs in Catalonia, X Sporting Club was a member of the second inter-club competition held in the territory (after the Copa Macaya), the Copa Barcelona, although they withdrew from it presumably due to its still amateur preparation compared to other more established clubs. which came to win three times before disappearing in 1908 to form, together with the Spanish Jiu-Jitsu Club, the current Real Club Deportivo Espanyol.